ShubhamSingh59/sports_management/README.md

 - **MySQL Workbench:** [Install MySQL Workbench](https://www.mysql.com/products/workbench/)
 - **Python 3**
 - **Clone the repository**
+- Run the sport_management.sql and data_insertion.sql file in your mysql workbench
 - **Navigate to the backend directory and set up a virtual environment:**

 - pip install virtualenv